Military history of Vietnam: Modern period

 The Thai–Laotian Border War began in 1987, when Thailand invaded parts of Laos claimed by the former.
-Laos responded with force, and the Thai forces were pushed back to the border.
-During this brief war, Vietnam reinforced its communist ally, and helped them in their war against Thailand.
-The war ended with a ceasefire in 1988, when Laos had successfully regained all lost ground, and pushed the Thai forces out of the disputed territory.
+The Thai secured 70% of ground around Hill 1428.
+Laos was supported by its communist ally Vietnam.
+The Thai were pushed back to the border.
+The war ended with a ceasefire in 1988 and a return to the status-quo.
+Laos regained all lost ground, but both sides kept occupying parts of the disputed area.